Skip to content Skip to footer

 By: Gary Garner Sr.

-Mums can go in as soon as the new plants arrive in the garden center.
-Mum plants will start to arrive in August and will be restocked several times well into September.
+Orange and white mums in full bloom Mums can go in as soon as the new plants arrive in the garden center – typically late August.
+Mum plants will start to arrive in August and will be restocked several times into earl October.
 Different color mums bloom at different time and the Growers delay bloom by pinching and controlling the light the plants receive.

 All the above advice is based on normal fall weather.
 If the forecast is for unusually hot weather, I will delay my planting.
 If we get some early cool weather then I may plant a few days early.
 The same goes for extended rain forecasts.
 We cannot control Mother Nature, so it is best to try and work with her.